Mains

 Last updated on

 The first time I tried her tinga, something in my brain just clicked.
-I didn’t have much spice tolerance yet, so I’d sit there eating with my nose running, absolutely on fire, completely unable to stop.
-That combination of smoky tomatoes, soft onions, and chipotle heat became the flavor I’ve been addicted to ever since.
+I didn't have much spice tolerance yet, so my brother and I would sit there eating with our noses running, absolutely on fire, completely unable to stop.
+That combination of smoky tomatoes, soft onions, and chipotle heat became an addiction!

-And yes, it’s a simple recipe.
-So simple that many people have teased me for loving it so much.
-It’s like someone becoming deeply moved by a burger.
-Everyone else is thinking, “It’s good… but calm down.”
+Tinga is not complicated.
+It is onions, tomatoes, chipotle, and chicken.
+That's it.
+It is so simple that plenty of people have teased me for loving it as much as I do.
+It is like someone becoming deeply moved by a burger.
+Everyone else is thinking, “It is good, but calm down.”
 But sometimes the simplest things hit you at the exact right moment, and they stay with you.
+That woman's tinga did it for me.
+It was simple, perfect, and unassuming.
+Just a pot of something heavenly simmering on a small burner outside her home.

 Close-up of a chicken tinga tostada garnished with crema, lettuce, and red onion on a black plate.